The Void and I: A Story About Everything

 Now, these descriptions of both modernism and post-modernism are quite simplistic.
 The actual philosophies and the thinkers in both movements identified real problems and tried to provide real tools to deal with them.
 Anyone that claims alliance to one while completely discounting the other likely hasn’t done the work required to understand the core issues.
 That said, while these simplistic descriptions may not be directly representative of the leading thinkers in each school, in terms of the trickle-down cultural impact on the day-to-day lives of the people who have lived in these periods, they are broadly right.
 Modernism buried God and replaced Him with a different grand narrative; post-modernism destroyed all narratives.

 For more than 2,000 years, with the fuel provided by the philosophy of Plato, in spite of His shortcomings, God gave us direction.
-The arguments that staunch atheists — like, say, Sam Harris who I respect — make is that civilization and its norms have come far enough that we no longer need God to provide a moral framework — something I agree with, but it doesn’t mean that we have replaced the purpose and the meaning functions that God once provided us with.
-On the other side, you have people like Jordan Peterson — who I also respect —arguing that humans need to be told what to do by some objective force to keep them in check from their darker sides, which I also agree with in part.
+The arguments that staunch atheists — like, say, Sam Harris whom I respect — make is that civilization and its norms have come far enough that we no longer need God to provide a moral framework — something I agree with, but it doesn’t mean that we have replaced the purpose and the meaning functions that God once provided us with.
+On the other side, you have people like Jordan Peterson — whom I also respect —arguing that humans need to be told what to do by some objective force to keep them in check from their darker sides, which I also agree with in part.
 The problem?
 Nietzsche was right: We are way too far past the stage where we can get everyone to believe in the old God.

 Today, we are stuck in a strange predicament: With the blood of post-modernism flowing through us, we no longer explicitly believe in anything.
 But given that humans aren’t programmed to simply not believe in anything, the modernist narrative of progress is still what implicitly guides us.
 We may not call this progress God, but for all intents and purposes, it is currently our God, which it’s not suited to be.
 When progress becomes God, hedonism, materialism, and atomization become our source of meaning — all of which have a short shelf-life.
 This is what has created the tension between the good that progress continues to create and the collective misery we feel living in this supposed utopia.
 Now, the question: What’s next?